Charleston airport to launch nonstop flights to London

 He estimates it may cost the airport up to $9 million to get ready for the international flight.

-No discussions have taken place to provide an area for currency exchange or a duty-free shop, but Campbell said they are possible.
+No discussions have taken place to provide a duty-free shop, but Hill, who also sits on the airport board, said it could be added.

-Charleston International is on pace this year to set a new record and surpass 4 million passengers coming and going for the first time.
+Charleston International is on pace this year to set a new record and surpass 4 million passengers coming and going.
 Through September, an estimated 3.3 million ticket holders passed through the airport's gates, up 12 percent over last year.